MadMatcher/MadLib/docs/madlib-technical-guide.md

 * The CLI labeler takes as input an example, that is, the IDs of two records.
 It looks up Tables A and B with these IDs to retrieve the two records, then shows these two records to the user, so that the user can label match, non-match, or unsure.
 * The Web labeler is similar to the CLI labeler, but provides a Web-based labeling interface to the user (via a Web browser).

 The function will terminate returning a set of 'nseeds' examples labeled as match or non-match.
 Note that if the user labels an example as 'unsure', then the function will ignore that example and select another replacement example.
+Note also that there all 'nseeds' examples may be matches or non-matches.
+In other words, there is no guarantee that the output will contain both matches and non-matches.

 **Example:** The following example uses a gold labeler:
 ```python